 They stared at the selections, both of them straining on tiptoe.
 I lifted Ammu and placed her on top of the counter in order to give her a better view.

 “Three pista icecreams”, I told the waiter, and chose the round table at the corner.
 The girls sat opposite to me, and the chair next to me was left vacant.
 They began eating enthusiastically, exchanging glances.
 Occasionally, the elder one gave the younger a few sisterly comments on eating hygenically.
-Though I was just 19, I wondered, just then, what it might be like to have a child.
+Though I was just 19, I wondered, just then, what it might be like to have a child, or be a child.

 They took longer than me to finish their bowl, Ammu left hers half finished and announced that a second tooth is loose.
 So Chinnu ate the rest of the ice cream left in Ammu’s bowl as I held a napkin on Ammu’s jaw to arrest the bleeding.
 I put the loose tooth (a little, chocolate stained one) in my purse, and got up to wash and pay when we had finished.